See Exactly Where Users Drop Off — and Why It Happens

 Product Managers

-Identify where onboarding stalls and prioritize the biggest friction points.
+Identify and prioritize the biggest friction points in onboarding

-Understand where users stall in onboarding, activation, and feature adoption flows.
-When 40% of trial users never complete setup, the funnel reveals whether they're stopping at the configuration screen, the integration step, or the first meaningful action.
+When 40% of trial users never complete setup the funnel shows whether they stop at the configuration screen the integration step or the first meaningful action

 Growth Teams

-Focus experiments on the step with the largest drop-off.
+Focus on the step with the largest drop-off

 Founders & CPOs

-Understand whether the problem is acquisition or activation.
+Understand if the problem is acquisition or activation

 UX Designers